 A downtown community observance of the National Day of Prayer will be held at 12 noon on Thursday, May 2, 2019.
 Nashville’s Mayor and leaders are invited to share their prayers for our city, state and nation.
 Together we underscore the UNITY among many cultures and denominations living each day for the purposes of peace.
 Follow on Twitter: #nationaldayofprayer

-The Tenth Annual Joe and Honey Rodgers Christian Civic Leadership Celebration will be honoring Christian Civic Leaders Dr. Richard Allen Lewis, and Sandy Bledsoe, and recognizing Dr. Charles McGowan with a Lifetime Achievement Award for his service to our city and nation.
+The Tenth Annual Joe and Honey Rodgers Christian Civic Leadership Celebration will be honoring Christian Civic Leaders Dr. Richard Allen Lewis, Sr., and Sandra Bledsoe, and recognizing Dr. Charles McGowan with a Lifetime Achievement Award for his service to our city and nation.
 You are invited to share in their outstanding impact by attending this special evening.